Station identification: Australia

-Station identification in Australia is unlimited to the designated common or on-air name of the station or network affiliation, both for radio and television.
+Station identification in Australia is not limited to the designated common or on-air name of the station or network affiliation, both for radio and television.

 A radio station may have call letters related to its town or district name, and the company name; for example, Charters Towers, Queensland station 4CHT and Ceduna Community Radio Inc's 5CCR in Ceduna, South Australia.
 The station may have a name-callsign completely different from its licensed callsign, such as Wollongong, New South Wales station 2UUL, which is branded on-air as "Wave FM".

 A television station usually associates with its network; for example, the Regional Television Queensland station RTQ is known as WIN Television (itself associated with the larger Nine Network), and WIN's original station at Wollongong bears the callsign WIN.

 Digital on-screen graphics and teletext

 Teletext, an information service provided by many broadcasters, provides station or network identification in many countries worldwide.
 As almost all modern sets can display this information, it is a simple matter of checking teletext if the identity of the station is not clear.
 Some broadcasters do not provide a teletext service, and there is no specific requirement or standard for station identification in it.
 While teletext is widespread in Europe and is closely associated with the PAL television system worldwide, it was non-existent in North America during the analog television era, in which the NTSC standard was used.
 However, digital television standards generally include station identification.

 A common worldwide practice is to use a small overlay graphic known as a Digital on-screen graphic (DOG), "bug" or watermark created by a character generator in the corner of the screen, showing the logo of the channel.
 While not a substitute for proper station identification, this makes it easy to identify the station at a glance.
 VH1 originated the practice in the United States around 1993, with most other cable networks following until most started using them in the early 2000s.

 Amateur television operators (and also, news channels in other countries) often use a lower third or bug containing their callsign in lieu of voice identification.
 This is an accepted practice in the United States and United Kingdom.